Do you know that muscular dystrophy exercises can make a big difference when done right?

 Muscular dystrophies, a group of muscle diseases caused by genetic mutations, can gradually take away a person’s mobility and make it difficult to perform everyday tasks.
 Muscular dystrophy occurs when mutated genes disrupt the creation of necessary proteins that build strong muscle tissue.

-Muscles gradually shrink and weaken, which impairs walking and everyday activities such as teeth brushing.
+Muscles gradually shrink and weaken, which impairs walking and everyday activities such as tooth brushing.
 Additionally, the condition can have an impact on the heart and lungs.

 There are different types of muscular dystrophy that affect specific muscle groups, with varying symptoms and severity.
 While certain types of muscular dystrophy are noticeable from birth or during childhood, others manifest in adulthood.